Skip to content

 At 2 percent of a $70.6 million SAM, the SOM over three years is $1.4 million ARR.
 That is not a headline number.
 But it is a number you can defend, and it is the number your Year 3 revenue projection needs to be benchmarked against.

-How to present these numbers to investors
+How to present these numbers

 Do not lead with the TAM.
 Lead with the SOM.
-Show the investor your year three revenue projection first, then walk back through the SAM and TAM that make that projection realistic.
+Show your year three revenue projection first, then walk back through the SAM and TAM that make that projection realistic.
 The narrative is: here is what we will achieve, here is the segment we are going after to achieve it, and here is the total market size that makes this segment worth pursuing.

 FAQ